DimiMikadze/Mira/README.md

 ## Key Features

 - **Configurable Data Points** – Define exactly what information to collect (company name, industry, funding, etc.) with custom descriptions for precise extraction.
-- **Intelligent Source Selection** – Enable/disable website crawling, LinkedIn analysis, Google Search, and executive summary generation based on your needs.
+- **Intelligent Source Selection** – Enable/disable website crawling, LinkedIn analysis, and Google Search based on your needs.
 - **Smart Early Termination** – Automatically stops processing when all data points reach high confidence scores, saving time and API costs.
 - **Multi-Agent Architecture** – Specialized agents handle discovery, internal pages, LinkedIn, Google Search, and analysis, with intelligent orchestration.
 - **Confidence Scoring & Source Attribution** – Each fact includes a confidence score (1-5) and references its source for transparency and trust.
-- **Company Criteria Matching** – Evaluate companies against custom criteria with fit scores (0-10) and detailed reasoning.
+- **Company Analysis & Criteria Matching** – Generate executive summaries and evaluate companies against custom criteria with fit scores (0-10) and detailed reasoning.
 - **Realtime Progress Events** – Emits structured events during execution so you can track and display live progress.
 - **Service Layer for Data Gathering** – Built-in services handle scraping, Google Search, LinkedIn company data, and cookie consent banners.
 - **Composable Core Library** – Framework-agnostic and publishable as an npm package, ready for Node.js/TypeScript projects.
-- **Example Next.js Frontend** – Shows how to consume the library with a simple web interface and live progress updates.
+- **Complete Next.js Frontend** – Full application showing how to consume the library with workspace management, user authentication, and live progress updates.

 ## How it works